kalisio/kdk/docs/api/map/map-mixins.md

         dashOffset: 0 // https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dashoffset
     },
     icon: {
-      classes: undefined // must be specified, e.g 'las la-home'
+      classes: undefined // CSS class to use when icon comes from an icon font, e.g 'las la-home' (one of classes/url/symbol must be specified)
       url: '' // url to the image to be displayed.
-Alternative to the classes property
+Alternative to the classes/symbol properties.
+      symbol: '' // url to the svg sprite file + id of icon (eg. /assets/icons.svg#aircraft).
+Alternative to the classes/url properties.
       color: 'black', // any HTML color or [Quasar color](https://quasar.dev/style/color-palette/)
       opacity: 1.0, // range from 0.0 (transparent) to 1.0 (opaque)
       size: '14px', // any HTML size